US election 2020: Your guide to election night - The Mancunion

 In swing states, Republicans voters are often over-represented when compared to the rest of the USA.
 This is due to the fact that many swing states are either large rural states (e.g. Florida) or former rust-belt states who traditionally vote Democrat but following decades of declining industry (like the key Democratic target of Pennsylvania) are identifying with Trump’s populist rhetoric of “make America great again”.

-Meanwhile, Democrats are seeking to capitalise on Trump’s gross mishandling of the Covid-19 pandemic to mobilise the electorate in favour of Biden.
+Meanwhile, Democrats are seeking to capitalise on Trump’s handling of the Covid-19 pandemic to mobilise the electorate in favour of Biden.

+It is also not just former Democrat states that are at key battlegrounds this year.
+Many former Republican strongholds could turn Blue, including:

-Some states to watch out for: Florida reverted back to its Republican roots in 2016 after voting for Obama twice however the latest poll puts Biden-Harris 1.7 points ahead.
-Texas, the largest stronghold with 38 EC votes, is polling in favour of Biden at a razor-thin margin of 0.2 per cent.
-A win Texas could give Biden the election.
+- Florida – who reverted back to its Republican roots in 2016 after voting for Obama twice however the latest poll puts Biden-Harris 1.9 points ahead

+- Texas – the largest GOP stronghold with 38 EC votes, is polling in favour of Biden at a razor-thin margin of 0.2 per cent.
+Texas hasn’t voted Democrat in a Presidential election since Jimmy Carter defeated Gerald Ford in 1974 so a win in Texas could give Biden the election.

 Alternatively, the Trump camp will be seeking to use the dominance of the Christian right to make the election about issues such as ‘freedom from oppression by the government’ and states’ rights which seek to influence voters concerned with moral issues and controversial subjects such as gun reform and abortion.